-Virtual DJ is a great way to learn how to DJ with digital music files, such as MP3s.
-Here I'll take you through the basics of mixing.
-You'll still need practice, but this should get you started.
-There are four parts to this guide - importing your library, basic controls, preparing tracks and mixing.
+Virtual DJ is a great software for learning how to DJ with digital music files like MP3s.
+Here, I’ll take you through the basics of mixing.
+You’ll still need practice, but this should get you started.
+There are four parts to this guide – importing your library, basic controls, preparing tracks and mixing.

 Importing your Library

 When you open Virtual DJ, start by finding your music library using the file tree on the left.
 Right click and choose Virtual Folder, which will create a place you can keep all the tracks you want in Virtual DJ.
 Drag a few songs you like into this folder, and then one by one drag them into the decks.
 This will allow the app to analyze the beats per minute (BPM) of each song.
 I think it’s a good idea to put any song you play in the app into your Virtual Folder, as it’s more comfortable than the messy Windows file tree.